 }

-• Use DSW to deploy the model
+Use DSW to deploy the model

 Modify the service.json service configuration file.
 This method is similar to the method of deploying models by using the EASCMD client.
 For more information, see Use DSW.
 For more information about the parameters in the service configuration file, see Create a service.

-Caffe processor
+Caffe Processor

-Note The general-purpose processor does not support custom data layers.
+The general-purpose processor does not support custom data layers.

 You can deploy a Caffe model by using one of the following methods:

-• Upload the model file to the console
+Upload the model file in the console

 Set the Processor Type parameter to Caffe.
 For more information, see Upload and deploy models in the console.

-• Use the EASCMD client to deploy the model
+Use the EASCMD client to deploy the model

 {